bedrocklinux/bedrocklinux-website/markdown/1.0alpha3/upgrade.md

 supported.
 It is recommended to simply back everything up and install from scratch.
 Attempt to upgrade an existing installation at your own risk.

-If you would like to attempt to upgrade despite the above warning, read *all* of the instructions below before *first*, then begin following them.
+If you would like to attempt to upgrade despite the above warning, *first* read all of the instructions below, then begin following them.

 1. Back everything up, especially the configuration files in the core
-2. Boot from some other medium (such as a LiveCD or LiveUSB) and mount your Bedrock Linux parittions within it.
+2. Boot from some other medium (such as a LiveCD or LiveUSB) and mount your Bedrock Linux partitions within it.
 You may skip mounting partitions which contain only:
  - `/home`
  - `/root`